negarprh/AirSense/README.md

-﻿# NASA Space Apps - AirSense
+﻿﻿# NASA Space Apps - AirSense

 AirSense is a monorepo built for NASA Space Apps.
-It delivers a Spring Boot backend that normalizes air quality readings and a Vite/React dashboard that turns those readings into actionable, rule-based guidance—no LLMs required.
+It delivers a Spring Boot backend that normalizes air quality readings and a Vite/React dashboard that turns those readings into actionable, rule-based guidance.

 ## Features

 - **Rule-driven AQI intelligence** sourced from a mock OpenAQ client with a clear extension point for real APIs.
 - **Deterministic health advice** that tightens guidance for asthma-sensitive users.
 - **In-memory caching** to avoid duplicate upstream calls for the same city/day.